Simca 8: History

-The engine
+Drivetrain

 The '8' in the car's name did not indicate an eight-cylinder engine; it had but four cylinders, and was officially rated as a 6CV vehicle for tax purposes.
 The eight most likely signifies 1938, the car's first model year.
-At launch the car featured a 1,089 cc engine with a claimed output of 32 PS at 4,000 rpm.
+At launch, the car featured Fiat's 1,089 cc engine with a claimed output of 32 PS at 4,000 rpm.
 Fuel feed came via a Solex 30 mm carburetor and overhead valves driven, using rods and rocker arms, by a side-mounted camshaft.
 An unusual feature at the time was the use of aluminium for the cylinder head.

 In September 1949, not long before being replaced in 1951, the Simca 8 acquired the Fiat designed, 1,221 cc engine which would also be employed for its successor, the Simca 9 Aronde.
 Sold as the Simca 8/1200, this model develops 41 PS and received a redesigned front end.

-The body
+Bodywork

 At launch only two bodies were offered, these being a 4-door "berline" (saloon/sedan) and a 2-door cabriolet.
 This contrasted with the Simca's Italian cousin for which a wider range of bodies was available from the start and it also marked a departure from the strategy followed by Simca themselves with the predecessor model, the Simca-Fiat 6CV which had been offered with almost as wide a range of body variants as its Turin built relative.
 The 4-door saloon body was unusual in that there was no central pillar between the front doors, hinged at the front, and the rear doors, hinged at the back, permitting particularly easy access when a front and rear door were opened simultaneously.
 In 1937 the Simca 8 4-door Berline was priced at 23,900 Francs for a "Normale" version and at 25,900 Francs for a "Grande Luxe".
 The Peugeot 202 made its debut only six months later, in Spring 1938, and was priced at 21,300 Francs for a "Normale" version and at 22,500 Francs for a "Luxe".
 The cars were similar in size and power, but sales data suggest that the market found space for both of them, despite the Simca's higher price.

-The post war range became wider, with coupé, cabriolet and after 1948 estate versions listed, but these were all substantially more expensive than the berline: virtually all the cars sold were still Simca 8 Berlines, which early in 1947 were priced at 330,000 francs against 420,000 francs for the cabriolet.
+The post war range became wider, with coupé, cabriolet, and after 1948 estate versions listed, but these were all substantially more expensive than the berline: virtually all the cars sold were still Berlines, which early in 1947 were priced at 330,000 francs against 420,000 francs for the cabriolet.
 Peugeot's slightly larger but also slower competitor, the 202, was priced at 303,600 francs, including a sunroof.)

 In 1949, along with the engine upgrade, the Simca 8 underwent some grille revisions, and other minor upgrades.